gitlabhq/gitlabhq/doc/ci/yaml/README.md

     - tags
 ```

-The artifacts will be send after a successful build success to GitLab, and will
+The artifacts will be sent to GitLab after a successful build and will
-be accessible in the GitLab UI to download.
+be available for download in the GitLab UI.

 ### cache